A Discussion of Key Findings from the Latest Finance Shared Services Research Related to Top-Performing Finance Shared Service Centers

-In January of 2019, ScottMadden’s Brad DeMent and Trey Robinson delivered a webinar to discuss the results of the latest finance shared services benchmarking study.
-The study was designed by ScottMadden and surveys were administered by APQC over four cycles: spring/summer 2014; spring/summer 2015; summer/fall 2016; and spring/summer 2018.
-The scope of the study covers the following topics for an in-depth analysis of financial shared service centers (SSCs): Delivery model, scope of services, staffing, performance, and technologies leveraged.
+In December 2020, ScottMadden’s Brad DeMent and Trey Robinson delivered a webinar to discuss the results of the latest APQC finance shared services benchmarking study.
+The study was designed by ScottMadden and surveys were administered by APQC over five cycles: Spring/summer 2014; spring/summer 2015; summer/fall 2016; spring/summer 2018; and summer 2020.
+The scope of the finance shared services study included delivery model, scope of services, staffing, location, performance, and technologies leveraged.
 Results from 200 organizations from the last two cycles were shared during the webinar.

 Access the complete article series here.

 To identify top-performing SSCs, ScottMadden looked at 15 KPIs related to areas like staffing, efficiency, and cost.
 Organizations identified as ‘top performers’ scored among the top quartile for each KPI.
 Relative to the comparison group (the other three quartiles) top performers generally have:

 Figure 1: Broad Characteristics: Top-performer Group vs. Comparison Group (Median)